MaximBalaganskiy/bookworm/README.md

 * Change Feed aggregation may introduce delays between a data event and aggregated data update.
 * The raw ratings data must be partitioned by an `Author` field.
 Additional Cosmos DB collections may be needed depending on further requirements.
 * A cloud first solution may incur significant costs if let to scale uncontrollably.
+* Unfortunately, deploy to Static Web App via CLI is not supported at the moment.
+The client is deployed to a storage based Static website instead.

 ## Further considerations